globalkitteh/globalkitteh/README.md

 - Raspberry Pi 2B+
 - Acer Aspire laptop
 - Lenovo SFF
+- Basic Switch and router, nothing shiny or new

 I'm working on containerization with Docker, and moving the Pi to be a more mobile system for hardware projects rather than sysadmin things.